 The Guidelines International Network, or GIN, is the connector in the guideline world.
-Established in 2002, we have members from all around the globe – all with a common goal of improving healthcare, through using evidence and implementing evidence-based guidelines.
+Established in 2002, we currently have 111 organisational members and 240 individual members from 61 countries – all with a common goal of improving healthcare, through using evidence and implementing evidence-based guidelines.

 GIN’s aims are simple – to enable and facilitate networking and collaboration, whether national or international, bring the best minds together and support continuous learning and improvement and at the same time, reduce duplication of effort across the guideline world.

 The organisation is led by an elected, international Board of Trustees.

 The open access GIN library contains links to over 3000 guidelines, published or endorsed by GIN members, as well as health guidelines from non-member organisations.

 Additionally, there is a register of planned guidelines and guidelines in development, which is open and free of charge to any guideline producers.
 Our aim is to avoid duplication of effort, increase transparency and offer the potential for collaboration.

 As part of the GIN network, you can connect with the most influential people in the guideline world, join a range of topic-specific Working Groups with the opportunity to produce GIN products or collaborate on publications.
 You could also join your regional community, aimed at providing a more local network and addressing the needs determined by the geopolitical background.
 Members may become more deeply involved through election to a steering group and may also stand for election to the Board of Trustees, where the future direction of GIN is set.